• Twitter

 5 Examples of B2B Brands Using AI to Enhance Customer Experience

 Artificial intelligence is well on its way to taking over the world.
-But that’s not a bad thing — that’s a good thing.

 The successful use of automation, artificial intelligence and emotional intelligence not only frees up time and resources for businesses, but it helps those companies to excel at a much higher rate than they’d be able to achieve using conventional manpower.